Give our tamariki better tomorrows.

 Become a foster carer today.

 Wondering if fostering is right for you?
-Join us for a no-obligation information evening on Tuesday 19th November, from 7pm to 9pm, at Iosis, 112 Russell Road, Manurewa, Auckland.
+Join us for a no-obligation information evening on Tuesday 17th of March or 12th of May, at Iosis, 112 Russell Road, Manurewa, Auckland.
 Or on Tuesday 24th of March on the North Shore.

 If you have a spare room, a caring attitude and a lot of love to give, then please consider becoming a foster carer and giving our tamariki a better start in life.
 Sign up for the information evening to find out more.

 Are you a warm, caring individual, couple or family who sincerely want to make a difference in the life of a child or young person?
 Can you offer them a safe, stable and nurturing environment?
 Then you’d make a great foster caregiver!

 Nonnie and Tomo started fostering as respite carers.
 Four nights caring turned into weeks, then months and years.
 Now they’ve been appointed their child’s ‘home for life’.
 “Gemma* is not the same child who came through our door”, says Nonnie.
 “I’m proud that she’s now this very confident child.
 That’s what you wish for.
 And that’s why we’re still doing it.”

 - What your ethnic group or culture